emylz/music_log_reader/README.md

 ```
 The script will read the log you passed as input with its path.
 After the processing, there will be a data directory that will be created in the main directory (the root of your project).
 The data directory contain dictionary with the extracted data from the logs.

-Then run top_song_by_country.py with:
+Then run top_song_by_country.py with.
-First you have to run log_read.py with:
 ```bash
 python3 top_song_by_country.py YYYYMMDD
 ```
-With the date as input, the script will find in the "data" directory the associated dictionary and compute the last file country_top50_YYYYMMDD.txt with information by country.
+With the date as input, the script will find in the "data" directory the associated dictionary and computes the last file country_top50_YYYYMMDD.txt with information by country.
 A new directory named "countries" will be created with the file.

 This is the same for top_song_by_user.py:
 ```bash